flanksource/docs/mission-control/docs/installation/local-testing.md

 kubectl apply -f canaries.yaml
 ```

-When you goto the [Health](https://127.0.0.1.nip.io:8443/health) tab you can then see the check running:
+Navigate to the [Health](https://127.0.0.1.nip.io:8443/health) tab you can then see the check running:

 </Step>